Kashf (TV series)

 Kashf is a 2020 Pakistani spiritual romantic drama television series, that premiered on Hum TV on 7 April 2020.
 It is written by Imran Nazeer, developed by Shahzad Javed, Head of Content, HUM TV, directed by Danish Nawaz, and produced by Momina Duraid.
-The show stars Hira Mani in the title role of Kashf, who has engaged in recurrent nightmares that eventually take the shape of reality.
+The show stars Hira Mani in the title role of Kashf, who has experienced recurrent nightmares that eventually take the shape of reality.
 The supporting cast includes Junaid Khan, Samina Ahmad, Waseem Abbas, Lubna Aslam and Hajra Khan.
 Music for the series has been composed and produced by Hamza Akram.

 The series received mixed reviews, with praise for the performances of Mani and Khan.
 In addition, Mani received nominations of Best TV Actress - Critics' choice and Best Television Actress - Jury, respectively, at the 20th Lux Style Awards and the 2nd Pakistan International Screen Awards for her performance.